Carey851/base-beat-tap/README.md

 - A README structure that can be expanded as the project grows.

 Additional features should be added to this section when they are implemented.

+## Project Structure

+After cloning the repository, review the files and folders in the project root.

+Common files and directories to look for include:

+- `README.md` for project documentation.
+- Source directories containing the main project code.
+- Dependency or package files that describe setup requirements.